ljoboy/Welcome/README.md

 * Join Hero Programmers discord server 👉 <a href="https://discord.gg/A8JG8K9TAk">here</a>
 * Add yourself to members table <a href="Click will be provided">here</a> 👈
+* Fill up the details to get invitation.
 * 🎊 Hurray!
 You're a member of such awesome community 🎉

 <br>